SoulInfernoDE/compile-kernel-from-source/README.md

 - select enroll, enroll key and enter your password which you had choosen

 -->> Your custom MOK signing key is now installed in your bios, your kernel is signed with it and your linux system is verifying it

-# Kernel 5.18+ and 6.x+
-Has the ASHMEM module removed completely. <del>Therefore we need to reverse that changes until Anbox switches to MEMFD instead of ASHMEM.</del>

--->> Maybe broken with latest kernels now.
-Dirty patches and fixes may be found at the repo from [@choff](https://github.com/choff) (Thank you so much for tracking / fixing ashmem!)

 # Generate MOK file and sign your kernel with automation script: